Two lives collide: The Story of a Friend’s Death (Part Two)

 Dr. Hamilton testified that she had conducted the autopsy on Michael under the supervision of a senior pathologist, and her findings later went through a peer review process.
 All agreed with her chief finding: that Michael died as the result of blunt force chest trauma in the context of his chronic obstructive pulmonary disease and heart disease; his arteries were severely clogged.
 Michael’s fall into a wooden planter broke two ribs and caused a pneumothorax, which many people know as a collapsed lung.
 She also determined that the injury would almost certainly not have killed a younger and fitter person.
 But she found Michael to be in poor health, and as a result, he died from his injuries.

 These are the important findings.
 But what I found terribly moving was that Dr. Hamilton said that the autopsy showed no sign of cancer, even when she conducted a microscopic investigation.
 Michael had told a group of us over dinner a little more than a year before that his oncologist had called him a marvel.
-He’d beaten cancer, clear for five years after surgery for lesions on the lung, liver and colon.
+He’d beaten cancer, clear for five years after surgery to remove lesions on the lungs, liver and colon.
 Michael said the oncologist had told him only 3 per cent of people survive the collection of cancers he’d fought.

 Now I teared up in the courtroom.
 Michael was in bad shape, but he truly had beaten cancer.
-I was also grateful that the pathologist showed no slides of the autopsy, as the Crown had warned she might, so I didn’t have to flee the courtroom.
+I was also grateful that the pathologist showed no slides of the autopsy, as the Crown had warned me she might, so I didn’t have to flee the courtroom.
 Instead I could sit quietly with my sorrow.

 So—here we have Michael walking west on the Danforth, visibly frail, 73 years old, far from well yet also a survivor.
 Meanwhile, Mr. Cropearedwolf was walking east in his celebratory mood, by this time holding up one of the decals, which he’d made into a mask.
 He seems to have pasted a decal onto a piece of cardboard and found a stick that let him hold it in front of his face.
 His lawyer, Mr. Rodocker, said in court that he was saying, “Look at me!”
 He also referred to Mr. Cropearedwolf, who was 43 at the time, as “immature.”